akupferb/808xmidterm/README.md

 -
+## Project Overview

+The Road Runner is currently loose in the development space of ACME Robotics, causing havoc and distraction.
+ACME maintains the Fanuc M-900, which is a
+6-DOF serial manipulator.
+Currently, ACME is unable to effectively provide a trajectory for the robot to catch the Road Runner when it pauses within the reachable workspace.
+We are proposing ACME to develop a path planning software package for the manipulator, enabling the robotic arm to navigate its way through the 3-dimensional (3D) workspace.
+The software will ensure the robot succeeds in its task, increasing its value for ACME and saving it from being replaced.
+In addition, the software can be re-used for other applications, as the algorithm is generalizable to different environments.

+It allows for user-defined start and end positions of the end effector, and will plot a path between the two points if possible.
+In addition, it allows for an arbitrary number of obstacles to be introduced into the environment, modeled as spheres of arbitrary size.
+Note that the difficulty of pathing will impact performance.
+Examples can be seen both in the GTests and system test.

 ## Licensing

 This software uses the open-source Boost (and in part, the  MPL2.0) licenses, with small modifications, for the rest of the code (see LICENSE for more information).